ayeshaacheema/salon_booking_api/README.md

 # Week 3 - Input Validation & Error Handling

 Up to this point the API would happily accept whatever got sent to it.
-This update is about not trusting that anymore - validating incoming data, catching failures before they turn into crashes, and making sure every response (success or error) comes back in the same shape.
+This update is about not trusting that anymore - validating incoming data, catching failures before they turn into crashes, and making sure every response, success or error, comes back in the same shape.

 ## What changed